TreasuryDirect: Products and services

 A TreasuryDirect account enables purchasing treasury securities: Treasury bills, Treasury notes, Treasury bonds, Inflation-Protected Securities (TIPS), floating rate notes (FRNs), and Series I and EE Savings Bonds in electronic form.
 TreasuryDirect charges no fees for opening an account, purchasing bonds, redeeming bonds, or maintaining an account.
-It allows rolling repurchase of securities as the currently-held items mature.
+TreasuryDirect permits reinvestment at maturity for Treasury bills, notes, bonds and floating rate notes, but not Treasury Inflation-Protected Securities (TIPS).

 The website allows money to be deposited from and withdrawn to personal bank accounts.
 A TreasuryDirect account holder can direct the Treasury to deposit all or part of their income tax refund into their account using IRS Form 8888.
 A person can also instruct their employer to direct deposit an amount from each paycheck into their TreasuryDirect account, which replaced an earlier system where an employee could instruct their company to purchase paper bonds with a portion of their paycheck.

 TreasuryDirect offers a way for people to convert their paper savings bonds into book entry form (managed within the electronic system), which reduces the risk of losing paper bonds and allows redeeming bonds online.

-Another component is "Treasury Hunt", a tool to help the public find and cash in their mature savings bonds and other security interest payments owed to them.
+Another component is "Treasury Hunt", a tool to help the public find and cash in their mature savings bonds and other interest payments owed to them.
 As of 2019, the public held $26 billion of savings bonds that are no longer earning interest.

 TreasuryDirect includes information and research tools to help individual investors purchase and manage Treasury securities.
 The TreasuryDirect system can be accessed via the URL wizard.gov, which formerly led to its Savings Bond Wizard tool (replaced by a Savings Bond Calculator).